 By following a few common tactics you can stealth camp comfortably, find legal areas to park, and avoid unwanted attention.

-When choosing your stealth camper, pick something inconspicuous that won’t stand out.
+A stealth van is a common, inconspicuous vehicle that won’t draw attention.
 Standard white cargo vans and mini vans are good choices.
 You want something that doesn’t look like it is set up to sleep in.

 Construction vehicles and box trucks are also good selections.
 They can park discreetly in the city or industrial areas but may not do as well in some neighborhoods.